ranfysvalle02/blog-drafts/llm-agg.md

 The source code is available at [GitHub - mdb-agg-crewai](https://github.com/ranfysvalle02/mdb-agg-crewai/blob/main/investment_analysis.py)

 ### `sample_analytics.transactions`

-This collection contains transactions details for users.
+The [sample_analytics database](https://www.mongodb.com/docs/atlas/sample-data/sample-analytics/) contains three collections (customers, accounts, transactions) for a typical finanacial services application.
+The transactions collection contains transactions details for users.
 Each document contains an account id, a count of how many transactions are in this set, the start and end dates for transactions covered by this document, and a list of sub documents.
 Each sub document represents a single transaction and the related information for that transaction.

 - `transaction_id`: This is a unique identifier that distinctly marks each transaction.
 - `account_id`: This field establishes a connection between the transaction and its corresponding account.